Bioconductor/bioconductor.org/content/developers/rss-feeds.md

 (Note that these are actually Atom feeds, but will work in any modern RSS reader.)

-At present, feeds are updated daily at approximately 10:30AM Seattle time.
+At present, feeds for software packages are updated daily at approximately 10:30AM Seattle time.
+Feeds for experiment data packages are updated at about 5:30PM.

 The feeds support PubSubHubbub (also known as PuSH) which means updates will be pushed immediately to PuSH-enabled readers, eliminating the need to poll